Individualization without cookies: The missing ingredient

 Tess Mercer, VP of Digital at Box, said, "With third-party cookies going away, it's very important for us to have our first-party data centralized in one location because that means that we have control of the data and the people who we want to actually reach.
 Twilio Segment is helping Box reach sustainable growth through its impact on our cost to acquire new contacts (CaC).
 We have seen a 70% decrease in CaC by using our own first-party data in paid media."

 The phase-out of third-party cookies presents both a challenge and an opportunity for digital marketers.
 By focusing on individualisation and following the best practices outlined above, you can continue to provide exceptional experiences in a cookieless world.
 As always, it's important to stay adaptable and continue to experiment with new strategies and technologies to stay ahead of the curve.
-Learn more about customer data platforms at www.segment.com and see why 25,000+ customers use Twilio Segment's CDP to collect, clean, and control customer data at scale.
+Learn more about customer data platforms at www.segment.com and see why 25,000+ companies use Twilio Segment's CDP to collect, clean, and control customer data at scale.

 The State of Personalization 2023